Do you struggle with center time in your early child special education classroom? Does it feel like chaos just erupts at that time of day?

 Capacity limits

 Capacity limits are going to vary based on class size, available materials, and room size.
-Since I generally only had about 13 kids max and at least 8 center options I tried to keep it at a max of 4 in a center.
+Since I generally only had about 13 kids max and at least 8 center options, I tried to keep it to a maximum of 4 in a center.
 Some centers would have less based on size.
-For example, my light table was small and could only accommodate two students and our sensory corner could only hold one.
-100000% you are going to have a student that wants to go into a center that is full.
+For example, my light table was small and could only accommodate two students, and our sensory corner could only hold one.
+100000%, you are going to have a student who wants to go into a full center.
 That is a teachable moment for all parties involved.
-Set a timer and when it goes off swap the students.
+Set a timer, and when it goes off, swap the students.

 Rules